PaperMC/PaperDocs/source/index.rst

     server/index
     java-update/index

-Running A Waterfall or Travertine Proxy
+Running A Waterfall Proxy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Running a Waterfall or Travertine proxy is also easy.
+Running a Waterfall Proxy is also easy.
 This section will cover common tasks such as
 configuring it, maintaining plugins, and general best practices.

 .. toctree::